Search

 ½ teaspoon white pepper

-To season the shrimp, in the bowl with the shrimp inside, add a dash of rice wine and a pinch of white pepper.
-Mix well.
+• Season the shrimp with a dash of rice wine and a pinch of white pepper.

-To cook the soup, in a large pot, pour in the chicken stock and bring to a boil.
+• In a large pot, bring the chicken stock to a boil.

-Transfer in the corn, king oyster mushrooms, Napa cabbage, tomato, and cook over medium-high heat for about 5 minutes until the vegetables softened.
+• Add the corn, king oyster mushrooms, Napa cabbage, and tomato.
+Simmer over medium-high heat for about 5 minutes until softened

-Then introduce the shrimp and seasonings.
-Cook over medium-high heat for about 1 minute.
+• Add in the shrimp and the seasoning mix.
+Cook for 1 minute.

-Pour in the cornstarch slurry to thickening the soup.
-Quickly stir with a pair of chopsticks until thickened.
+• Pour in the cornstarch slurry and stir with chopsticks until the soup thickens.

 1. Would love to try your recipe, but I have to write everything down by hand, then format it to save it.
 I don’t know if you know this, but there are ‘print recipe’ buttons at the bottom of the recipe, that in fact lead to an app that just lets a person search for recipes anywhere on the web, but doesn’t do a thing to print this one, which is the one I want.
 Also, I tried clicking and holding my mouse, just to select the text of your recipe, then pasting it into a document I could save.
 No such luck.
 It’s as though this is all image and doesn’t register.